-62 The former are desirable as they reward socially desirable activity.
-The latter likely to be objectionable.
-See Teece & Coleman, op cit, footnote 3 lutionary, capability, and complexity economics teaches us that equilibrium analysis is likely highly misleading, suggesting that a good deal of standard antitrust economics needs to be thought about much more carefully.
+Competition is a means to an end; it is not the end in and of itself.
+This is particularly true in the platform context.
+The higher the degree of alignment between the acquiring firm and the target, the greater the scope for benefits.
+Capabilities are more easily integrated when they are similar.
+The younger the target, the more malleable and more easily set is likely to be integrated, thereby improving the performance of the ecosystem.
+Evolutionary economics teaches us that equilibrium analysis is likely highly misleading, suggesting that a good deal of standard antitrust economics needs to be thought about much more carefully.
 Mergers and acquisitions are an inevitable part of asset orchestration, which is enabled by M&A. M&A is not primarily about efficiencies but about innovation and capability enhancement.
 The language of efficiency needs to be expunged in the context of innovation.
-Innovation and (static) efficiency are usually at odds with each other.65
+They are at odds with each other.